School of Architecture, Planning and Landscape

 Design helps to shape our well-being with thoughtfully imagined homes, neighbourhoods, cities and landscapes.

-The University of Calgary’s Faculty of Environmental Design contributes to the future of our communities with energetic research, learning and advocacy environments.
+The University of Calgary’s School of Architecture, Planning and Landscape (Formerly Environmental Design) contributes to the future of our communities with energetic research, learning and advocacy environments.

 We deliver the only accredited degree programs in architecture and planning in Alberta.
 We offer Canada’s newest landscape architecture degree.
 We provide a competitive and distinctive curriculum.

 Connecting with our communities informs our vision of the future.
 We aspire to become the best interdisciplinary school of design in North America.

 Together, we are re-imagining how we live — through the planning, design and construction of where we live.

 School of Architecture, Planning and Landscape campaign goal